 - the type and stage of the cancer

-- the age, overall health, and preferences of the individual
+- the person’s age, overall health, and preferences

 The main treatment options include:

-If surgery is necessary, the type will depend on both the diagnosis and individual preference.
+If surgery is necessary, the type depends on the diagnosis and the person’s preferences.
 Types of surgery include:

 Lumpectomy: This involves removing the tumor and a small amount of healthy tissue around it.

-A lumpectomy can help prevent the spread of the cancer.
-This may be an option if the tumor is small and easy to separate from its surrounding tissue.
+A lumpectomy can help prevent the spread of cancer.
+This may be an option if the tumor is small and easy to separate from surrounding tissue.

-Mastectomy: A simple mastectomy involves removing the lobules, ducts, fatty tissue, nipple, areola, and some skin.
-In some types, a surgeon will also remove the lymph nodes and muscle in the chest wall.
+Mastectomy: A simple mastectomy involves removing the breast’s lobules, ducts, fatty tissue, nipple, areola, and some skin.
+In some types, a surgeon also removes the lymph nodes and muscle in the chest wall.

-Sentinel node biopsy: If breast cancer reaches the sentinel lymph nodes, which are the first nodes to which a cancer can spread, it can spread into other parts of the body through the lymphatic system.
-If the doctor does not find cancer in the sentinel nodes, then it is usually not necessary to remove the remaining nodes.
+Sentinel node biopsy: If breast cancer reaches the sentinel lymph nodes, the first nodes to which it can spread, it can travel to other parts of the body through the lymphatic system.
+If the doctor does not find cancer in the sentinel nodes, it is usually not necessary to remove other nodes.

-Reconstruction: Following mastectomy, a surgeon can reconstruct the breast to look more natural.
+Reconstruction: Following a mastectomy, a surgeon can reconstruct the breast so that it looks more natural.
 This can help a person cope with the psychological effects of breast removal.

-The surgeon can reconstruct the breast at the same time as performing a mastectomy or at a later date.
+The surgeon can reconstruct the breast during the mastectomy or at a later date.
 They may use a breast implant or tissue from another part of the body.

-A person may undergo radiation therapy around a month after surgery.
-Radiation involves targeting the tumor with controlled doses of radiation that kill any remaining cancer cells.
+A person may undergo radiation therapy around 1 month after surgery.
+It involves targeting the tumor with controlled doses of radiation that kill any remaining cancer cells.

 A doctor may prescribe cytotoxic chemotherapy drugs to kill cancer cells if there is a high risk of recurrence or spread.
 When a person has chemotherapy after surgery, doctors call it adjuvant chemotherapy.

-Sometimes, a doctor may choose to administer chemotherapy before surgery to shrink the tumor and make its removal easier.
-Doctors call this neoadjuvant chemotherapy.
+Sometimes, a doctor may recommend chemotherapy before surgery to shrink the tumor and make it easier to remove.
+This is called neoadjuvant chemotherapy.

-Doctors use hormone blocking therapy to prevent hormone sensitive breast cancers from returning after treatment.
-Hormone therapy may be used to treat estrogen receptor (ER)-positive and progesterone receptor (PR)-positive cancers.
+Doctors use hormone-blocking therapy to prevent hormone-sensitive breast cancers from returning after treatment.
+The therapy may help treat estrogen receptor-positive and progesterone receptor-positive cancers.